Follow TV Tropes

 "I'm not that complicated.
 My complications come out in my songs.
 All you have to do to be my friend is like me … and listen."

 Taylor Alison Swift (born December 13, 1989) is an American Singer-Songwriter from Wyomissing, Pennsylvania.
-She has been a defining voice of the American pop music scene since her emergence in the late 2000s (when she started out with a country-pop sound that progressively turned full-on pop), and she was named Artist of the Decade at the 2019 American Music Awards.
+She has been a defining voice of the American pop music scene since her emergence in the late 2000s, and she was named Artist of the Decade at the 2019 American Music Awards.

 Ten albums and six tours into her career, Swift has a claim to being one of (if not the) most successful and influential artists of the 21st century, with her diverse genre experimentation and deeply personal lyrics fostering a massive and devoted international following (and attracting intense tabloid fascination for her personal life).
-She has won twelve Grammy Awards, has been certified by Nielsen as the most commercially successful country artist ever, and is the most streamed woman musician of all time.
+She has won fourteen Grammy Awards, is certified by Nielsen as the most commercially successful country artist ever, and is the most streamed female musician of all time.
 A full dissection of her discography is beyond the scope of this page and required individual pages for each of her albums.

-In complement to her musical career, Swift has appeared in an episode of CSI as a murder victim, was the musical guest for two episodes of Saturday Night Live (a season 34 episode hosted by Neil Patrick Harris and a season 35 episode where she was both host and musical guest, becoming the second-youngest host/musical guest to appear on the shownote ), and was one of the many stars in the film Valentine's Day.
+In complement to her musical career, Swift has dabbled in acting and directing.
+Early in her career, she appeared in an episode of CSI as a murder victim, was the musical guest for five episodes of Saturday Night Live (including a season 35 episode where she was both host and musical guest, becoming the second-youngest host/musical guest to appear on the shownote ), appeared As Herself in (and on the soundtrack of) Hannah Montana: The Movie, and was one of the many stars in the film Valentine's Day.
 Her first leading film role was as the voice of Audrey in the film adaptation of Dr. Seuss's The Lorax.
-She has since played Rosemary in the film adaptation of The Giver; appeared As Herself in (and on the soundtrack of) Hannah Montana: The Movie and her own documentary, 2020's Miss Americana; and been featured in Cats as Bombalurina.
+She has since played Rosemary in the film adaptation of The Giver and Bombalurina in Cats.
 After receiving praise for her direction of several of her music videos, most notably the 10-minute short film for her song "All Too Well", it was announced in 2022 that she would write and direct an upcoming feature film.

 Discography: